markstos/zitadel-node/README.md

 This is the "client library" for the ZITADEL API.
-It contains the compiled proto files from the original ZITADEL repository and therefore helps to access the API and manage ressources.
+It contains the compiled proto files from the original ZITADEL repository and therefore helps to access the API and manage resources.
 Also, it contains helpers to authenticate a given service account against ZITADEL.

 To summarize: